• Features

 • Encryption: Select the encryption used for the SMTP connection, e.g., TLS, SSL, or none

-• SMTP Port: The port your provider uses for SMTP connection is pre-filled, depending on the encryption selected
+• SMTP Port: The port your provider uses for the SMTP connection is pre-filled, depending on the encryption selected

 • Auto TLS: This option only appears for SSL encryption and must be switched on